-d.
-Activate each camera added to MR by flipping the toggle switches to the On position.
+- d.
+Activate each camera added to MR by flipping the toggle switches to the On position. - 3.
+Connect any MR smart plugs and relays to the same network as MR via WiFi or Ethernet.

 Network Segmentation

 Network segmentation is a network architecture approach that divides a network into multiple segments often referred to as subnets, each acting as its own smaller network.
 A segmented network can improve security and performance.
 Network segments can be created for different categories of devices and users.
 For example, one could have subnets for family/employees, guest access, IoT/smart devices, and security devices.
 Use multiple routers and/or virtual LANs (VLANs) to create network segments.